RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

 ### III.
 Impact on Learning and Understanding:
 I am still trying to figure out where I stand with the incorporation of AI in my day to day learning experience.
 I want it to become a valuable resource, but I do not want to take advantage of it and lose my values in true learning.
 AI does help me apply what I learn in an efficient manner, but it does not help me retain.
 I would like to find the balance between those two learning styles.
 In my case, I prefer reading the documentation and looking at examples.
-The stucture of how AI, for example chatGPT allows me to skip and scroll wherever I want.
-Because it is efficient, One could be tempted to not read the documentation.
+The stucture of how AI helps me retain information is less effective tha reading documentation for me.
+ChatGPT allows me to skip and scroll wherever I want which is not helpful without discipline.
+Because of its efficiency, an indiviudal could be tempted to not read the documentation.

 ### IV.
 Practical Applications:
 Outside of 314, I use AI when I unlock my Iphone or when I am texting and my messages are autocorrected.
 I also use Maps and navigation to commute and that is another source of AI in which I incorporate in my day to day life.
 AI is helpful when it comes to collaborative efforts in working with others.

 ### V. Challenges and Opportunities:
 The birth of AI was between 1950-1956 and from then on, it has proved its capabilities for innovation.
 It embodies "Think smarter, not harder".
-AI to me is a tool and resource.
-Just like any other tool or resource, we have much to learn about it- how it works, what are its different components, and how to maximize its utilization to benefit an help ourselves.
+Just like any other tool or resource, we have much to learn about AI- how it works, what are its different components, and how to maximize its utilization to benefit an help ourselves.
+It does have its own challenges such as not being able to produce the correct answer, or being repetitive.
+It also shares the opportunity of making decisions faster.

 ### VI.
 Comparative Analysis:
-Discuss your thoughts on the future role of AI in software engineering education.
-Consider potential advancements, challenges, and areas for improvement.
-I believe that AI should not be prevented from software engineering education, but it should be encouraged and taught in an ethical way.
-AI ethics would be a good foundational topic to cover to overall use AI for the betterment of an individual and not as a shortcut, cut to the chase method.
+Traditional teaching methods are still important.
+Writing, reading, looking through textbooks and taking notes will be elemental when learning.
+AI enhancement can be used concurrently to help provide extra examples and guidance.

 ### VII.
 Future Considerations:
-Discuss your thoughts on the future role of AI in software engineering education.
-Consider potential advancements, challenges, and areas for improvement.
 I believe that AI should not be prevented from software engineering education, but it should be encouraged and taught in an ethical way.
 AI ethics would be a good foundational topic to cover to overall use AI for the betterment of an individual and not as a shortcut, cut to the chase method.
+Just like the ethics debate we had in class, it would be rough to robbed from a position only to be given a person who only knows how to use AI.
+Sarah deserved better

 ### VIII.
 Conclusion:
 I want to learn so much about Artificial intelligence until I am no longer able to do so.
 As the use of AI is on the rise, I can see that it has potential to improve the human decision and create more accessible ways to create and innovate just like how sushi restaurants have robot servers.